iTwin/itwinjs-core/docs/learning/tutorials/develop-agent.md

     IMODEL_ID=

     # OIDC configuration
-    #   Don't forget to add <CLIENT_ID>@apps.imsoidc.bentley.com to your CONNECT project     too!
+    # Don't forget to add <CLIENT_ID>@apps.imsoidc.bentley.com to your CONNECT project.
+This can be done in the iModel Registration Dashboard.
     CLIENT_ID=
     CLIENT_SECRET=
     ```